-Highlights of the City's 2018/19-2021/22 RAP include:
+Highlights of the City's current RAP, that expires in December 2022, include:

-- The development and endorsement of the City's inaugural Aboriginal and Torres Strait Islander Employment Plan; - Annual acknowledgment of Reconciliation Week and celebration of NAIDOC week, including a Flag Raising Ceremony; - On country and in-person cultural awareness training for employees; - Hosting many Aboriginal art exhibitions and an Aboriginal festival; - Inclusion of a Welcome to Country from Traditional Custodians at significant City events; - Increasing Noongar naming of localities and areas across the City; - Launch and continuation of an Aboriginal cultural collection repatriation project; - Creation of a cultural yarning circle at Kalbarri Park, Yanchep; and - Offering Noongar language and art classes to community members.
+- The development and endorsement of the City's inaugural Aboriginal and Torres Strait Islander Employment Plan; - The target under the Employment Plan for Aboriginal and Torres Strait Islander employees at the City for 2022/23 was 1.4%.
+The City has achieved this target at 1.9%, equating to 18 employees; - Annual acknowledgment of Reconciliation Week and celebration of NAIDOC week, including a Flag Raising Ceremony; - On country and in-person cultural awareness training for employees; - Hosting many Aboriginal art exhibitions and an Aboriginal festival;

+- Inclusion of a Welcome to Country from Traditional Custodians at significant City events; - Increasing Noongar naming of localities and areas across the City; - Launch and continuation of an Aboriginal cultural collection repatriation project; - Creation of a cultural yarning circle at Kalbarri Park, Yanchep; and - Offering Noongar language and art classes to community members.